EstiShay/myapi/README.md

 ## Description

 Independent project to create an API.
+This is a case management system for a legal aid clinic.
+Objects include cases, clients, and attorneys.

 ## Demonstrated Functionality in Postman
 (screenshots coming soon)